PerfectXu88/PerfectXu88.github.io/_pages/about.md

 - *2024.10*: &nbsp;🎉🎉 One paper named <a href="https://arxiv.org/pdf/2410.24152">Language-driven policy distillation for cooperative driving in multi-agent reinforcement learning</a> is preprinted on Arvix.
 - *2024.12*: &nbsp;🎉🎉 I was honored with the prestigious title of <strong>Academic Star of Tongji University</strong>, the highest academic distinction awarded to students at our university!This achievement has been reported in <a href="https://mp.weixin.qq.com/s/WZaLAsgrYcTzlXYBO23zxQ">1</a> and <a href="https://mp.weixin.qq.com/s/0AmkGo2bbaK7hZuU81toTw">1</a>.
 - *2024.08*: &nbsp;🎉🎉 One paper (first author) named <a href="https://arxiv.org/pdf/2408.09468">Towards Safe and Robust Autonomous Vehicle Platooning: A Self-Organizing Cooperative Control Framework</a> is preprinted on Arvix.
 - *2024.05*: &nbsp;🎉🎉 I won the first prize of China Transportation Science and Technology Competition, which is the most important undergraduate academic competition in China’s transportation field!
+And the prize is the only one our school won in the same year!

 # 📝 Publications